Contributed By Sołtysiński Kawecki & Szlęzak

 Bridge loans are also offered outside the banking sector, mainly in connection with small- to mid-size transactions.
 The lenders are either private equity funds or high net worth individual investors (or groups of individual investors), borrowers are typically entrepreneurs, and the financing offered is up to 50% of the market value of a particular real property.
 The real property is typically transferred to the lender as collateral security, subject to an undertaking of the lender to retransfer it back (a separate legal act is required to that end), if the borrower repays the debt in full.
 The purpose of the financing depends on the needs of the borrower and, since the lender is fully secured by the real property, it is less restrictive as regards the application of the proceeds of the relevant loan.
-This type of financing is considered to be among the most expensive in the market, with interest of 10% (ie, the statutory limit in Poland) and fees approximating 25% of the principal.
+This type of financing is considered to be among the most expensive in the market, with interest at the statutory limit (currently 7.2% per annum) and fees approximating 25% of the principal.

 The financing is typically extended under the financing provider’s own standard documentation, which tends to be rather simple.